Landline switch FAQs and quick answers

 Can I keep my existing phone?

-In most cases, yes.
-You plug the phone into the back of the broadband router instead of the wall socket.
-Corded phones and cordless phones both work, though cordless base stations still need their own mains power.
+Usually yes.
+Plug the phone into the back of the broadband router instead of the wall socket.
+Corded and cordless phones both work, though a cordless base still needs mains power.

 Will my phone work in a power cut?